UMR-CNRM/PHYEX/docs/CodingNorms.md

 For the GPU branch (and branches on GPU, including model specific branches):

   - except variables declared with the PARAMETER attribute, no variable from modules can be used in the physics.
-Varaibles must be put in a type received by interface.
+Variables must be put in a type received by interface.
   - subroutines or functions must not be called from within a loop on horizontal or vertical dimensions (see below for exception)
   - functions returning arrays must be rewritten as subroutine

 Call to external subroutine in loop on horizontal or vertical dimensions must be suppressed in the GPU version.
 If possible, the call must be put outside of the loop (acting on the full array as a whole) or the subroutine must be put in the CONTAINS part but, in this case, the included subroutine cannot use local array.
 There are 3 cases:

-  - the subroutine does't use local array: subroutine is put in an include file (with the .h extension) and included with the fortran INCLUDE statement.
+  - the subroutine doesn't use local array: subroutine is put in an include file (with the .h extension) and included with the fortran INCLUDE statement.
   - the subroutine use local arrays but it is called from only one place in the code: the source code of the subroutine is moved (no INCLUDE) in the CONTAINS part and the array declarations are moved in the main subroutine.
   - the subroutine use local arrays and is called from several places: the previous technique is not recommended.
 The source code is put in an include file (with the .h extension) and an extra argument is provided to the subroutine and is used as a buffer so there is no more need to declare local arrays in the called subroutine.